 D&H created THREADcast with the intention of being short and respectful of a partner’s time — especially in light of how workloads and availability have changed in the wake of COVID-19.
 Most “channels” were kept between 5-10 minutes in length to make content easily digestible for their viewers.
 With time on its mind, D&H planned accessible, engaging, relevant and specific content that connected with its audience.

 D&H employed a live and always-on strategy for its virtual experience to make sure its content reached its audience.
 First, registrants could tune in and experience THREADcast live for real-time engagement.
 But if they couldn’t attend the live version of the event, they could tune into the on-demand recording at their convenience.

 Additionally, D&H pivoted the planned session content to focus on categories that lent themselves to current issues: business continuity, collaboration, unified communications and security — all areas where partners needed real-time education to support customer needs around remote work and teleworker environments.

 Every successful conference has a dream team that makes it happen.
 The same goes for virtual experiences, and D&H’s dream team — David Labagh, Creative Strategist and George Gunnett, Multimedia Coordinator — managed to pivot the company’s events from physical to digital within two weeks.
 The duo managed everything from prepping speakers on the new format to submitting last-minute creative requests to strategizing how to create the best online audience experience with the tools they had.

-With the help of the ON24 Digital Experience Platform, D&H made its virtual event plan a reality.
+With the help of the ON24 platform, D&H made its virtual event plan a reality.
 ON24 allowed the team to streamline the setup for its more than 30 sessions while also creating experiences built for audience engagement.